-As of this moment (April 2018), there is no structural report that specifically focuses on CRE financing by Dutch banks.
-Therefore, DNB lacks valuable insights into the market and the risks for these kinds of loans.
+Until April 2018 there was no structural report that specifically focuses on CRE financing by Dutch banks.
+Therefore, DNB lacked valuable insights into the market and the risks for these kinds of loans.
 In 2016, DNB started an ad-hoc CRE loan level data (LLD) survey to fill these data gaps.
 This CRE-LLD survey, which has taken place every six months, has delivered valuable information on the commercial real estate portfolios held by Dutch banks and has enabled DNB to monitor the developments in this market more closely.

 Moreover, the European Systemic Risk Board (ESRB) has issued a Recommendation on closing real estate data gaps in 2016, henceforth referred to as the ESRB Recommendation1.
-The ESRB recommends national macroprudential authorities to monitor risks in both the residential and the commercial real estate sector through a set of indicators.
+The ESRB recommends national macro prudential authorities to monitor risks in both the residential and the commercial real estate sector through a set of indicators.
 To construct these indicators, new data need to be collected2.
-DNB is the macroprudential authority in the Netherlands.
+DNB is the macro prudential authority in the Netherlands.

-To make data on the commercial real estate portfolios held by Dutch banks structurally available in a comparable manner, DNB is setting up a new regular loan level data reporting every six months.
-The methodology used by DNB for the new CRE reporting is based on a logical data model (LDM) and a data delivery agreement (DDA).
+To make data on the commercial real estate portfolios held by Dutch banks structurally available in a comparable manner, the CRE reporting was introduced in 2019.
+The methodology used by DNB for the CRE reporting is based on a logical data model (LDM) and a data delivery agreement (DDA).
 This same approach has also been followed for the Dutch implementation of AnaCredit and the residential real estate (RRE) reporting.